MatHeartGaming/G-Repo/README.md

 ___

 ### Problems :no_entry:
-- [x] Problem #1:  **Limitations of the Github API**; *The GitHub Search API, which also allows you to download information about the repositories, returns a maximum of 1000 results.
+- [x] #1:  **Limitations of the Github API**; *The GitHub Search API, which also allows you to download information about the repositories, returns a maximum of 1000 results.
 So if a query returns more than 1000 results, they are truncated for best-matching.*

-- [x] Problem #2: **Repository not containing the files in the required programming language**; *Very often the search returns repositories that are not actually written to the requested programming language.*
+- [x] #2: **Repository not containing the files in the required programming language**; *Very often the search returns repositories that are not actually written to the requested programming language.*

-- [x] Problem #3 **Non-English language repositories**; *Not all repositories are written in english, so as a result of a search i can get repositories with a readme written in different languages.*
+- [x] #3 **Non-English language repositories**; *Not all repositories are written in english, so as a result of a search i can get repositories with a readme written in different languages.*
 ___

 ### Requirements